-Students will undertake a residential as part of the CAS provision in the Autumn term.
+CAS Residential Students will undertake a residential as part of the CAS provision in the Autumn term.
 Past residentials have involved voluntary work with the National Trust.
-Students have stayed for two nights at youth hostels and contributed to conservation work on the Lizard.
+Students have stayed for two nights at youth hostels and contributed to conservation work on the Lizard and at Trengwaignton.
 The experience of living together for a few days - shopping, cooking, eating, working and keeping each other entertained - helps to form relationships that last beyond the two years of the IB programme.